Japanese aircraft carrier Akagi: Construction and launch

 Akagi was laid down as an Amagi-class battlecruiser at Kure, Japan, on 6 December 1920.
 Construction was halted, however, when Japan signed the Washington Naval Treaty on 6 February 1922.
-The treaty placed restrictions on the construction of battleships and battlecruisers although it authorized conversion of two battleship or battlecruiser hulls under construction into aircraft carriers of up to 33000 LT displacement.
+The treaty placed restrictions on the construction of battleships and battlecruisers although it authorized the conversion of two battleship or battlecruiser hulls under construction into aircraft carriers of up to 33000 LT displacement.
 The IJN had decided, following the launch of its first aircraft carrier, Hōshō, to construct two larger, faster carriers for operations with major fleet units.
 The incomplete hulls of Amagi and Akagi were thus selected for completion as the two large carriers under the 1924 fleet construction program. ¥24.7 million was originally budgeted to complete Akagi as a battlecruiser and an estimated ¥8 million had been expended when construction stopped in February 1922.
 Shortly thereafter, the Diet approved an additional ¥90 million to complete Akagi and Amagi as carriers.
 Her guns were turned over to the Imperial Japanese Army for use as coastal artillery; one of her main-gun turrets was installed on Iki Island in the Strait of Tsushima in 1932.
 The rest of her guns were placed in reserve and scrapped in 1943.

 Construction of Akagi as an aircraft carrier began on 19 November 1923.
 Amagi's hull was damaged beyond economically feasible repair in the Great Kantō earthquake of 1 September 1923 and was broken up and scrapped.
 Akagi, the only remaining member of her class, was launched as a carrier on 22 April 1925 and commissioned at Kure Naval Arsenal on 25 March 1927, although trials continued through November 1927.
 She was the second carrier to enter service with the IJN, after Hōshō and before Kaga (which replaced Amagi).

 Since Akagi was initially conceived as a battlecruiser, the prevailing ship naming conventions dictated that she (like her sister ships) be named after a mountain.
 Akagi came from Mount Akagi, a dormant volcano in the Kantō region (the name literally means "red castle").
 After she was redesignated as an aircraft carrier, her mountain name remained, in contrast to ships like Sōryū that were originally built as aircraft carriers, which were named after flying creatures.
 Her name was previously given to the Maya-class gunboat Akagi.

 Akagi was completed at a length of 261.21 m overall.
 She had a beam of 31 m and, at deep load, a draft of 8.08 m.
 She displaced 26900 LT at (standard) load, and 34364 LT at full load, nearly 7000 LT less than her designed displacement as a battlecruiser.
 Her complement totaled 1,600 crewmembers.